PaulSHahn/emacssetup/README.md

 # Using this repository

-*So what do I do with this repo?*
+*So what can I do with this repo?*

+If you want to setup *emacs* for C, Python, or Javascript development, you can try this setup.
+You can then configure it to meet your needs.
+To do this:

-1. You should fork this repository into your own github account.
+1. Fork this repository into your own github account.
 To fork this repository, see: <https://help.github.com/en/github/getting-started-with-github/fork-a-repo>.
 Optionally, you may want to create a template from that forked repository that everyone in your organization can use, see: <https://help.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template>.

 2. Next, you should clone your new repository to every machine where you use *emacs*.
 When you clone it, clone it to your *emacs* settings directory.
 On Linux, this is in your home directory at: *~/.emacs.d*: